 Either STA that is a party to an established TWT agreement may delete the TWT agreement by successfully transmitting a TWT Teardown frame.
 The TWT Flow Identifier field of the TWT Teardown frame shall be set to the value of the TWT Flow Identifier field of the TWT element of the frame that successfully concluded the setup of the TWT agreement that is the subject of the teardown request.

-When a TWT Teardown frame is successfully transmitted or received, the TWT agreement corresponding to the TWT Flow Identifier field, TWT STA MAC address and TWT peer STA MAC address of the TWT Teardown frame shall be deleted.
+When a TWT Teardown frame is successfully transmitted or received, the TWT agreement corresponding to the TWT Flow Identifier field, TWT requesting STA MAC address and TWT responding STA MAC address of the TWT Teardown frame shall be deleted.

 TGah editor: Add a reference to 9.42a Target wake time (TWT) to the BAT frame response references in the Normal Response row of Table9-4 Setting the TXVECTOR’s parameter RESPONSE_INDICATION of 9.3.2.15 Response indication procedure of TGah Draft 2.1.